 The outage of the store will ultimately be detrimental to business, you must make sure that there are no problems on your end so that you don’t lose out to your competitors.
 To deal with frequent store outages from the end of Shopify it is best to hire Folio3 Shopify web development company to develop the best Shopify store that has no errors on your end to provide consistently well-performing customer services.
 Also, it is best to opt for custom Shopify app development to have an alternate ready for the customers.

-1. What to do if your shopify store is unavailable
+1. What to do if your Shopify store is unavailable

-If you see that your Shopify store is unavailable, it is best to reach out to the Shopify support assistance.
+If you see that your Shopify store is unavailable, it is best to reach out to Shopify support assistance.
 You can reach out to them and also simultaneously search for the status of other Shopify stores in your region as they may be out due to maintenance purposes.
 You can also check the email as Shopify notifies their customers in advance.
 You can also check the store status using extensions.
 It is best to make sure that the shortfall is not from the end of your store by having experts such as Folio3 Shopify web development company to make your Shopify website.

-2. Why your shopify store might be unavailable
+2. Why your Shopify store might be unavailable

 Your Shopify store may be unavailable for reasons such as: